Forget Prime Day — one of the best OLED monitors I’ve ever owned is $100 off right now

 Alienware AW3423DWF QD-OLED Gaming Monitor: was $899 now $799 @Dell

+ACT FAST!
 This amazing display is one of the best gaming monitors you can buy today.
 Its 21:9 aspect ratio gives you a wider field of view in games — particularly useful for first-person shooters — and ultrawides remain great for productivity tasks, too.
 Just bear in mind you're going to need a pretty big desk to accomodate this sensational screen.

 Price check: $899 @ Best Buy